FranklinZuniorr/template-s3-cloudfront-ci/README.md

   * `STAGE_CLOUDFRONT_DISTRIBUTION_ID`: The CloudFront distribution ID for the stage environment.
   * `STAGE_WF_GITHUB_TOKEN`: A GitHub classic token with `repo` permissions, used for workflow operations.

-  > 📜 AWS SSM Parameter - Project envs

-  * `STAGE_AWS_SSM_PARAMETER_PATH`: **Name** of the parameter in AWS SSM Parameter Store that contains environment variables specific to your project in stage environment.

-  > 💡 **Note:** Always when some pull-request is created, one AWS SSM Parameter Store is created with auto refering PR number, ".env.stage.pr.x".

-  > 💡 **Important:** All parameters must be stored as **String** type values in AWS SSM Parameter Store.

 #### Production Secrets

 These secrets are for your production environment: